Are canned tomatoes nutritious?

 Sodium Content

-Canned tomatoes can contain added salt, which can contribute to higher sodium intake.
-High sodium consumption is linked to increased risk of high blood pressure and cardiovascular disease.
-Opting for no-salt-added varieties of canned tomatoes can help manage this risk.
+Canned tomatoes often contain added salt, which can contribute to high sodium intake.
+Excessive sodium consumption is associated with an increased risk of high blood pressure and cardiovascular diseases.
+To manage sodium intake, look for no-salt-added or low-sodium varieties of canned tomatoes.
+Rinsing canned tomatoes under water before use can also help reduce sodium levels.

 Quality and Taste